Skip to main content

 In this article:

-Most of us look forward to spending time with our loved ones, eating home-cooked meals, sharing memories, and dreaming about the new year ahead.
+Many people look forward to the holiday season - spending time with loved ones, eating home-cooked meals, sharing memories, and dreaming about the new year ahead.

-If you’re currently on a fertility journey and nervous about navigating the holidays, here are eight helpful ways to get you through the season with the unique stressors of infertility in mind.
+For anyone who is currently on a fertility journey and nervous about navigating the holidays, here are nine helpful tips to help get you through the next couple months with the unique stressors of infertility in mind.

 #1 Reflect on Your Traditions